radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 Periodiccache.log can be viewed and downloaded from Server Control Panel > Log Viewer.

-**Log Level**

-Only log level INFO is applicable.
-Therefore, this cannot be changed.

-**Rollover Size**

-By default, the periodiccache.log file rolls over once it reaches 10MB in size.
-Change this value if needed.

-**Log Archiving**

-By default, 10 files are kept in the archive.
-Change this value in the How Many Files to Keep in Archive setting.
-The archived files are named `periodiccache-<N>.log` and can be viewed and downloaded form Server Control Panel > Log Viewer.

 ## Classic Control Panel

 A Jetty web server hosts the Classic and Server Control Panels.
 There are two log files applicable to this component.
 The Server Log contains internal server activities and is generated the first time each day that Jetty is started.
 The Access Log contains the save operations performed by administrators.